swiftlang/swift-evolution/proposals/0355-regex-syntax-run-time-construction.md

 extension Regex.Match where Output == AnyRegexOutput {
   /// Creates a type-erased regex match from an existing match.
   ///
-  /// Use this initializer to fit a regex match with strongly typed captures into the
+  /// Use this initializer to fit a regex match with strongly-typed captures into the
-  /// use site of a dynamic regex match, i.e. one that was created from a string. public init<Output>(_ match: Regex<Output>.Match)
+  /// use site of a type-erased regex match. public init<Output>(_ match: Regex<Output>.Match)
 }

 extension Regex where Output == AnyRegexOutput {
   /// Creates a type-erased regex from an existing regex.
   ///
-  /// Use this initializer to fit a regex with strongly typed captures into the
+  /// Use this initializer to fit a regex with strongly-typed captures into the
-  /// use site of a dynamic regex, i.e. one that was created from a string. public init<Output>(_ regex: Regex<Output>)
+  /// use site of a type-erased regex, i.e. one that was created from a string. public init<Output>(_ regex: Regex<Output>)
 }

 extension Regex {
-  /// Creates a strongly-typed regex from a dynamic regex.
+  /// Creates a strongly-typed regex from a type-erased regex.
   ///
-  /// Use this initializer to create a strongly typed regex from
+  /// Use this initializer to create a strongly-typed regex from
   /// one that was created from a string.
 Returns `nil` if the types
   /// don't match.
-  public init?(_ dynamic: Regex<AnyRegexOutput>)
+  public init?(_ erased: Regex<AnyRegexOutput>, as: Output.Type = Output.self)
 }
 ```